How to prepare to leave a relationship of domestic violence

 How to leave a domestic violence relationship or situation

-Alternatively, you can contact one of the following national support services for information about your options and next steps:
+The following national support services can be contacted for more information about your options and next steps:

-- Relationships Australia provides counselling, Family Dispute Resolution (mediation) and support and education programs.
+- Relationships Australia provides counselling, Family Dispute Resolution (mediation), support and education programs.
 Contact Relationships Australia on 1300 364 277.

-Of course, if you feel unsafe or are in immediate danger, you should contact the police on Triple Zero (000) for assistance.
+If you feel unsafe or if you and/or your children are in immediate danger, you should contact the Police on Triple Zero (000) for assistance.

 2. Safety planning

-Consider contacting a support service, such as 1800RESPECT, to prepare a detailed safety plan which you can implement to keep yourself and children safe when at home, escaping the home and after leaving.
+Consider contacting a support service, such as your GP, treating mental health practitioner, local Women’s Health Centre, or 1800RESPECT, to prepare a detailed Safety Plan which you can implement to best ensure both you and your children are safe when at home, escaping the home and after leaving.
 Support services can provide practical ideas and suggestions to suit your individual circumstances and needs.